jasonsaini/Wordle-App/README.md

 This is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

+## Legend:
+O - Letter is in correct position
+X - Letter is not in answer
++ - Letter is in answer, but wrong position

 Time spent: **4** hours spent in total

 ## Required Features